 1. Shantaram by Gregory David Roberts

 A convicted Australian bank robber and heroin addict (Lin) escapes from prison and flees to India where he falls in love, works for the Mumbai underworld, acts in Bollywood movies, lives in the slums and is locked up in prison again.

 2. Motorcycle diaries by Ernesto ‘ Che’ Guevara

 The epic motorcycle journey of the young revolutionary Che Guevara.

-Especially recommended for Peru, Bolivia, Argentina, Chili, Colombia & Venezuela.
+A travel book especially recommended for Peru, Bolivia, Argentina, Chili, Colombia & Venezuela.

 3. Mr. Nice by Howard Marks